 Fundings: ANR QPSNanowires, COFUND Greque

-Funding: ANR Q-MagMech
+Funding: ANR Q-MagMech, ANR STOUT

 Superconducting qubits are one of the leading platform in experimental quantum information science.
 One roadblock to scale up these devices, which operate at microwave frequencies, is the lack of a coherent quantum channel to transport quantum information over long distances.
 At optical frequencies, such a channel is naturally available but optical light is not compatible with superconducting qubits.
 However, nano- and micro-mechanical oscillators can couple coherently both to microwave and optical photons.
 We develop such nanomechanical devices, with the aim to enable reversible and coherent transduction between microwave and optical photons.